 If you have reviews like these, it doesn’t necessarily mean you’re a bad company.
 Often, it just means your detractors are louder than your advocates.

-Consider asking your hundreds (or thousands) of happy personnel for their feedback.
+Consider asking your hundreds (or thousands) of happy employees for their feedback.
 With employee onboarding software, you can routinely ask new hires for their feedback without adding manual effort to recruiters’ plates.

 This is a BIG red flag for job seekers.
 While the exact details vary, the accounts I have witnessed follow the same general story: